Library of Contemporary History

-The Library of Contemporary History (German: Bibliothek für Zeitgeschichte) is one of Europe's largest special libraries for contemporary history, in Stuttgart, Germany.
+The Library of Contemporary History (German: Bibliothek für Zeitgeschichte) is one of Europe's largest special libraries for contemporary history, located in Stuttgart, Germany.

 History

 The library was founded in 1915 in Berlin by coffee substitute entrepreneur Richard Frank as a private collection.
 Its purpose was to document the First World War by collecting unconventional media like leaflets, posters and brochures.
-After the war, the collection moved to Schloss Rosenstein in Stuttgart and was opened as Weltkriegsbücherei to the public in 1921.
+After the war, the collection moved to Schloss Rosenstein in Stuttgart and was opened as the Weltkriegsbücherei to the public in 1921.
 In September 1944, the library (in Rosenstein Castle) was almost completely destroyed in an Allied air raid on Stuttgart.

-In 1948 the Weltkriegsbücherei was renamed Bibliothek für Zeitgeschichte, short BfZ.
+In 1948, the Weltkriegsbücherei was renamed to the Bibliothek für Zeitgeschichte, BfZ for short.
 The library moved into the new building of the Württembergische Landesbibliothek in 1951.
-After being an independent institution for several decades it finally became a department of the Württemberg State Library in 2000.
+After being an independent institution for several decades, it finally became a department of the Württemberg State Library in 2000.

-The library's collection focuses on military history, as well as civil wars, the history of genocide and state terrorism, foreign affairs, security policy, and peace and conflict studies.
+The library's collection focuses on military history, civil wars, foreign affairs, security policy, the history of genocide and state terrorism, as well as peace and conflict studies.
 The collection currently consists of more than 400,000 books and 480 subscribed journals.

-It published numerous publications and organizes regular public lectures.
-The library organizes a series of lectures on topics of contemporary history.
+The library published numerous publications, and organizes regular public lectures on topics of contemporary history.
 Since January 2020, the lectures have been recorded in cooperation with the Gerda Henkel Stiftung and made available on the online portal L.I.S.A..